Pain Psychology Header

 People suffering from persistent pain may avoid activities, lose fitness, and withdraw from work or life, deepening feelings of hopelessness.

-Seeing a pain psychologist does not mean the pain isn’t real.
+Seeing a behavioral health specialist to address your pain condition does not mean the pain isn’t real.
 Pain always includes psychological factors like focus of attention, beliefs, expectations, fears, and impact on relationships.

-At RIW, pain psychologists are integral to our Pain Management Program and also offer evaluations and treatment for others who may benefit.
+At RIW, our behavioral health specialists include psychologists and licensed mental health counselors.
+These providers are integral to our Pain Management Program and also offer evaluations and treatment for others who may be having difficulty recovering from an injury.
 To refer a patient, call (206) 859-5030 or visit our referrals page.

 SERVICES